Diseases & Conditions

 - Age.
 Children adjust to heat more slowly than adults.
 Their bodies are less effective at regulating body heat.

 - Dehydration.
-Even mild levels of dehydration (3-5% of body weight) can hurt athletic performance.
+Even mild levels of dehydration (3 to 5% of body weight) can hurt athletic performance.
 If you have not had enough fluids, your body will not be able to effectively cool itself through sweat and evaporation.

 - High body fat.
 Athletes with high body fat have greater difficulty cooling themselves.